What is in this leaflet

 - mixed seizure disorders that include absence seizures.

-Tell your doctor if you have a history of drug abuse.
+Tell your doctor if you have a history of drug abuse and/or psychiatric disorders.
 Neurontin poses risks of abuse and dependence.
 Your body may become used to you taking Neurontin and this may result in physical dependence.
 It means that you may experience withdrawal symptoms if you stop taking Neurontin suddenly.
 So it is important to strictly follow the directions given by your doctor.

 Tell your doctor if you are pregnant or plan to become pregnant.
 Neurontin may affect your developing baby if you take it during pregnancy.
 However, it is very important to control your fits while you are pregnant.
 If it is necessary for you to take Neurontin, your doctor can help you decide whether or not to take it during pregnancy.